Androix777/KanjiLab/README.md

 *   🎮 **Kanji Reading Quiz:** A game to test your knowledge of Japanese word readings in a quiz format.

-*   🔗 **Learn Through Association:** After each answer, explore all possible readings of the word.
-Discover other words that use the same kanji with similar readings to help build stronger memory connections.
+*   📦 **Fully Offline & Portable:** The application requires no internet connection for any of its features.
+It runs as a single, portable executable without installation, storing all user data locally.

 *   👤 **Single-Player Mode:** Play solo anytime for self-assessment, practice, or casual gameplay.

 *   🌐 **P2P Multiplayer:** Challenge friends in real-time!
 One player hosts, and others connect directly over a local network or using VPN tools (e.g., Radmin VPN, Hamachi).
 Supports a virtually unlimited number of players.

-*   💬 **In-Game Chat:** Communicate with other players directly within the multiplayer lobby and during the game.
+*   🔗 **Learn Through Association:** After each answer, explore all possible readings of the word.
+Discover other words that use the same kanji with similar readings to help build stronger memory connections.

+*   📝 **Font Management:** Select from several built-in fonts or load your own.
+The chosen font can significantly alter the difficulty of reading, adding another layer to the challenge.

 *   🛠️ **Quiz Customization:** Tailor your games by:
     *   Selecting word frequency ranges.
     *   Filtering for words with specific kanji, kanji compounds, and even their specific readings.
     *   Setting the duration and number of rounds.

-*   🎨 **Visual Customization:** Personalize your experience with dozens of built-in themes to choose from.

-*   📝 **Font Management:** Select from several built-in fonts or load your own.
-The chosen font can significantly alter the difficulty of reading, adding another layer to the challenge.

-*   📚 **Custom Dictionaries (Beta):** Go beyond the default word list by creating and loading your own custom dictionaries for quizzes.

 *   📡 **Effortless Multiplayer Setup:** In a multiplayer game, only the host needs to have the custom fonts and dictionaries.
 All connected clients will automatically use the host's assets without any local configuration required.